Eating Right When You Have More Than One Health ProblemSkip to the navigation

 Here's an example:

-It may seem hard to follow all of these guidelines at the same time.
+It may seem hard to follow different eating plans at the same time.
 But it's important for your health, and many special diets are very similar or can be combined.
 Eating right may not be as hard as you think.
 And you don't have to give up all the foods you love.

 Make one change at a time

 Consider the example above.
-How can you eat right if you get diet advice for high blood pressure, high cholesterol, and diabetes?
+How can you eat right if you get diet advice for your heart and for diabetes?

 It's best to focus on one diet change at a time, starting with the change that's most important.
 You might start by keeping track of carbohydrate for diabetes.
-After that change becomes a habit, you might focus on reducing fat to lower cholesterol.
+After that change becomes a habit, you might focus on reducing saturated fat for your heart.
 Get comfortable with each change before you add a new one.